 At each country level, regulatory and legislative bodies are considering measures that may affect companies resiliency and recovery options.
 Marsh is monitoring these developments and assessing potential impacts on policyholders' claims.

-Organizations that are potentially suffering losses should follow existing guidance — including collecting appropriate documentation, presenting claims to insurers in a prompt and timely manner, and following the terms and conditions of their policies.
+Organisations that are potentially suffering losses should follow existing guidance — including collecting appropriate documentation, presenting claims to insurers in a prompt and timely manner, and following the terms and conditions of their policies.

 Marsh's experienced claim personnel are available to help policyholders collect relevant information concerning losses, notify losses to insurers, and advance arguments in favor of coverage.